CLNEulalia/Heroku-Atlas-Deployment/README.md

 - When we push the same code to differnt environments, we need a way to dynamically tell which environment we're in.

-Node manages application environments using "environmental variables".
+Node manages application environments using "environment variables".

-Environmental variables store data and configuration information that is defined outside of your codebase and pertain to the phase of the application's development.
+Environment variables store data and configuration information that is defined outside of your codebase and pertain to the phase of the application's development.